poojanagrawal/mesalabs-day1/lab1/README.md

 However, for the sake of time and not making this lab too repetitive, we'll stop here.

-Now let's run the model again!
+Now let us run the model again!
 To do so, enter
 ```bash
 ./rn
 ```